Connecting to Campus

 Intramural Sports.
 From flag football to volleyball to ultimate Frisbee to ping-pong—intramural sports are about connecting students.
 Through these activities, we hope students will establish healthy habits, build character, learn teamwork and develop conflict resolution skills.
 Ultimately, the Geneva College Intramural Program is just one of the many ways in which our institution pursues its commitment toward authentic Christian community.

 Leadership.
 At Geneva College, we enable students to discover their leadership potential by engaging them in intentional opportunities that develop their gifts, strengths and abilities for faithful service in Christ’s Kingdom.
-The Leadership Certificate Program is a new co-curricular opportunity designed to provide students an efficient and exciting way of developing themselves as leaders in one of the following areas: Service & Discipleship, Cross-Cultural Awareness, Adventure-Based Education, or Health & Wellness.
-And coming soon, a curricular opportunity will allow students to add a minor in leadership studies to their academic experience.
+The Leadership Certificate Program is a co-curricular opportunity designed to provide students an efficient and exciting way of developing themselves as leaders in one of the following areas: Service & Discipleship, Cross-Cultural Awareness, Adventure-Based Education, or Health & Wellness.
+And students can also add a minor in leadership studies to their academic experience.

 There you have it—three of my top recommendations for this coming year.
 If you think your student would be interested in any of these opportunities, encourage them to seek out information, which is always available in the Student Development Office located in the Student Center.